ListFixer/yii2-remember-me/README.md

 When a user requests "Remember Me" during login, a new identity cookie is created for that user for that browser/computer.
 The cookie contains three things which are also stored in a database table:  (1) a Cookie ID, which is the record number in the identity cookie database table, (2) A Cookie Key, which is the "password" for that particular cookie, and (3) A User Key, which is the "password" for the associated user.
 When I say "password", it is a random string, not an actual password.
 The database stores some other information, including the User ID number.

 Each time a user restarts their browser and is authenticated using this system, all three items are checked against the database.
-If the contents of the cookie matches a record in the database, the user gains access to the system and a new User Key is generated.
+If the contents of the cookie match a record in the database, the user gains access to the system and a new User Key is generated.
 The new User Key is stored in the database and in the identity cookie.

 If a particular user uses three different computers, then there will be three different records in the database, one for each cookie.
 When each of these cookies are used to authenticate a user, the User Key for that particular cookie is regenerated, leaving the other identity cookie User Keys unchanged.
 This allows a particular user to have "Remember Me" functionality on multiple computers, yet still have their User Key change with each use.